MATH36022 Online Resources (2017)

 - Endre Suli and David F. Mayers.
 An Introduction to Numerical Analysis.
 Cambridge University Press, Cambridge, UK, 2003

-Past papers are avaliable from main School of Mathematics website.
+Recent past exam papers are avaliable from main School of Mathematics website.

-Feedback report on the June 2014 exam.
+Feedback report on the May 2017 exam.

-Feedback report on the June 2013 exam.
+Feedback report on the June 2016 exam.